-And thanks to generous donations from more than 7,000 people each month, our nonprofit also has the budget for a few core team members.
+And thanks to generous donations from more than 7,000 people each month, our nonprofit also has the budget for a few staff members.
 These people work on the codebase, curriculum, and extra-curricular learning resources.

 All of these people started off as volunteer contributors and gradually worked their way up over the years.
 If you are interested in becoming a contributor as well, here's how to get started contributing to freeCodeCamp.

-Here are the people who make up freeCodeCamp's core team.
+Here are the people who make up freeCodeCamp's staff.

 Abbey Rennemeyer from Portland, Oregon, USA (@abbeyrenn)

 After training to be an archaeologist and working in business development, Abbey discovered freeCodeCamp.
 She volunteered her skills by helping edit hundreds of tutorials.
-She then joined the core team in 2018.
+She then joined our staff in 2018.
 She now oversees freeCodeCamp's publication and social media.
 She also authors a lot of her own tutorials for the publication.

 Ahmad Abdolsaheb from Istanbul, Turkey (@ahmaxed)

 Ahmad is a software engineer, product designer, and data analyst at freeCodeCamp.
 He loves math, color theory, and information architecture.
 When he isn't working, he enjoys drawing, reading, strength training, and learning German.